Posted On February 13th, 2018

 The water pump is designed to keep the engine of a car cool to prevent damage from overheating.
 When the water pump is bad, mechanical attention is needed as you are risking the health of your car’s engine if you neglect the problem.
 Car Wreckers Adelaide offers the following tips on signs that your water pump may be bad.

-- An overheating engine is the most common symptom of a bad water pump.
+- Engine overheating: The engine is the most common symptom of a bad water pump.
 Without the pump properly functioning, coolant to circulate in the engine, cooling it down.
 When this occurs, heat builds up in the engine, and the engine will start to overheat.
 When the temperature gauge rises or the warning light illuminates, it is a sign that the water pump is bad.

 The water pump is not a cheap part to replace.
 Typically, replacement costs average between $300 to $430.
 Like any other issue with the car, it is vital not to overlook the problem as further, more costly damage can result.